Ego Consciousness

 When a child is able to say ‘I’ and to think self-referentially, placing itself consciously at the center of a personal world and giving that position a specific first-person pronoun, it has made a great leap forward in consciousness.

-Stein traces the ontogenetic emergence of ego consciousness through the child's acquisition of the first-person pronoun as a marker of self-reflective self-positioning.
+Stein traces the developmental emergence of ego consciousness through the acquisition of self-reference, situating the verbal ‘I’ as a marker of a larger ontogenetic process.

 Stein, Murray, Jung’s Map of the Soul: An Introduction, 1998supporting